Retention economics: from churn management to relationship management

 3. Everyone wants to feel special

 With so much content, the challenge is to stand out and how your proposition fits into the daily lives of your customers.
 Customers are no longer satisfied with one-size-fits all products, including content.
-According to research from Salesforce, 66% of consumers expect companies to understand their unique needs, and 52% expect personalized offers. about technology, behavior, psychographics and behaviors is the foundation of delivering passive personalization.
+According to research from Salesforce, 66% of consumers expect companies to understand their unique needs, and 52% expect personalized offers.
+Data about technology, behavior, psychographics and behaviors is the foundation of delivering passive personalization.
 And personalization can deliver a five to 10 times increase in ROI, according to Harvard Business Review.

 4. Offer something that’s difficult to live without

 As with any relationship, the more frequently you can connect with customers, the more embedded the relationship becomes, and therefore the higher the likelihood they will stay.
-Publishers like have built a bundle of products that connect with their audiences multiple times a day.
+Publishers like the New York Times have built a bundle of products that connect with their audiences multiple times a day.
 It allows them to upsell to increase ARPU, and they have found that multi-product users churn 40% less than news-only subscribers.

 5. Great experiences are the core of great relationships